THIS PAGE IS STILL UNDER CONSTRUCTION

 MAVIS RIVERS - A BRIEF HISTORY

-Born May 19, 1929, Mavis Chloe Rivers was born in Apia, Western Samoa into a musical family.
-Her Samoan father Moody Rivers was a sax player, and bandleader, who initially got Mavis interested in music, especially the standards and big band music of the day.
-Her Samoan mother Louisa eventually brought 13 children into the world and the family settled in Auckland, New Zealand.
-As the oldest child Mavis influenced each of her younger siblings as the family grew.
+On May 19, 1929 in Apia, Western Samoa, Mavis Chloe Rivers was born into a musical family.
+Her Samoan father Moody Rivers was a sax player, and bandleader, who initially got Mavis interested in music, especially the standards and big band music.
+Her Samoan mother Louisa brought 13 children into the world and as the oldest child Mavis influenced each of her younger siblings as the family grew.
 Gathering for musical sing-alongs became a regular event through the years as music was so important to the Rivers family.
-As the Rivers kids grew many of them pursued music.
-Younger brother Harry became a very good drummer, and two sisters, along with Mavis, formed The Rivers Sisters who ended up recording many popular records in New Zealand.
-But In the mid-1950's it was Mavis who eventually stood out to become one of New Zealand's most popular vocalists, recording many records for New Zealand's biggest recording label.
-Eventually Mavis decided to pursue her dreams and move to the USA.
-In a very short amount of time her talents were recognized, first by Los Angeles-based ukulele virtuoso Johnny “Ukulele” Ka`aihue.
-Johnny, whose famous sister Mary Kaye was a Las Vegas lounge act mainstay, and who also was the uncle of Henry Kapono of Cecilio and Kapono fame in Hawaii, assembled a Hawaiian styled trio that performed all over the Los Angeles area hiring Mavis as vocalist & guitarist.
+Mom used to tell me that these get-togethers were the foundation of her musical upbringing, and that was instilled in me as well.
+Eventually, the family settled in Auckland, New Zealand for greater opportunities and as the Rivers kids grew many of them pursued music.
+Younger brother Harry became a very good drummer, and two sisters, along with Mavis, formed The Rivers Sisters who released many popular records in New Zealand.
+In the mid-1950's it was Mavis who eventually stood out to become one of New Zealand's most popular vocalists, recording for New Zealand's biggest label.
+Following this success Mavis decided to pursue her dreams and move to the USA.
+In a very short amount of time her talents were recognized by Los Angeles-based ukulele virtuoso Johnny “Ukulele” Ka`aihue.
+Johnny, whose famous sister Mary Kaye was a Las Vegas lounge act mainstay (and who also was the uncle of Henry Kapono of Cecilio and Kapono fame in Hawaii) assembled a Hawaiian styled trio that performed all over the Los Angeles area hiring Mavis as vocalist & guitarist.
 The other member of the trio, whom mom eventually married, was my soon-to-be father, vocalist and bassist Dave Catingub.

 After Being nominated as best new artist at the very first Grammy awards, and after recording three acclaimed LPs for the Capitol Records label, her label mate Frank Sinatra decided to end his own relationship with Capitol.
 His answer to the issues he was having with Capitol Records was to form and create his own recording label.
 Sinatra created Reprise Records, a label that would focus more on the music and artistry of its artists.
-Sinatra of course asked his “Rat Pack” buddies to join him immediately, including Dean Martin, Sammy Davis Junior, Joe E. Louis, Rosemary Clooney, and so many more of the finest singers and instrumentalists of the day.
-One of those vocalists, whom Sinatra nicknamed his “Swinging Lady”, was Mavis Rivers.
+Sinatra of course asked his buddies to join him immediately, including Dean Martin, Joe E. Louis, Rosemary Clooney, and many more of the finest singers and instrumentalists of the day.
+As Sinatra was always a leader in recognizing a person's talent no matter what their race or creed, he also hired a variety of people of color including Sammy Davis Jr., Ben Webster and Duke Ellington.
+The very first female vocalist he signed, whom Sinatra nicknamed his “Swinging Lady”, was Samoan-born Mavis Rivers.
 As a result mom entered the studio in late 1960s to record what would be one of the first three initial releases on Sinatra’s Reprise records.
 Amazingly Mavis at the time was very pregnant, but everyone involved with the recording all mutually agreed that she should finish the album as soon as possible.
-The legendary Marty Paich (father of David Paich, the leader and founder of the rock band Toto) was enlisted to write the arrangements and back Mavis with his legendary Dek-Tette which included jazz legends Mel Lewis, Bud Shank, and Jack Sheldon, among others.
+The legendary Marty Paich (father of David Paich, the leader and founder of the rock band Toto) was enlisted to write the arrangements and back Mavis with his famous Dek-Tette which included jazz greats Mel Lewis, Bud Shank, and Jack Sheldon, among others.
 After the recording sessions a photographer was sent to our home to take pictures of her for the cover of her album.
 Still very pregnant at the time it was only a couple of months later in March of 1961 that Mavis gave birth to me, her second son, Matthew Catingub.
-And with the release of her album simply titled "Mavis", my mother had completed her journey from Samoa to Sinatra.
+And with the release of her album simply titled "Mavis", my mother had completed one step in her amazing journey from Samoa to Sinatra.

 FROM SAMOA TO SINATRA - THE PROJECT

-This is the recording project I knew I HAD to do to do.
+This is the recording project I always wanted to do, and I knew I HAD to do.
 When I lost my mom in 1992 my heart told me that one day I had to honor and thank her, not only for the musical gifts she blessed me with, but also to honor the music she loved, as well as the people that loved her, and made her career what it was, and by extension made what I have been able to accomplish in my life even possible.

 Din is a popular choice on business and tech sites.
 It's also a good font for creating page titles with impact.